revilowaldow/BITC/Sessions/2026/03 22 - Session 62.md

 Caenis writing his will
-Virtelle has tickets to the arena or to the races Calamsis and the crimson spear are both in the city at the moment.
+Virtelle has tickets to the arena or to the races, including [[Nubbins d'Eyelaine]] Calamsis and the crimson spear are both in the city at the moment.

+Nubbins Da Eyelane
+Magnolia McMegazoom
+Pontificate the Gecko
+Emperor Constable
+Almondo the Great Gumption
+Spectrum Zippy
+Wistful ListerineBoat LarryWhimsy Whipped CreamMarzipan TyphoonMurmur d'Odour